They are disorders caused by organisms such as bacteria, viruses, fungi, or parasites. Many organisms live in and on our bodies.

 Their initial association with homosexual men gave rise to the initial name “related to homosexuals” immune deficiency “(GRID).

-Paranoia spread throughout Europe and the United States as individuals were not sure how they were responsible for spreading the disease.
+Paranoia spread throughout Europe and the United States as individuals were unsure how they were responsible for spreading the disease.

 The association of HIV with the homosexual community led to the development of activist groups such as ACT UP, which helped boost the early defense of LGBT people and solidified the eventual rights for sexual minorities decades later.